cloudtoid/gateway-core/README.md

 ### Forwarded category of headers

-The `forwarded` class of headers contains information from the client-facing side of proxy servers that is altered or lost when a proxy is involved in the path of the request.
+The [`Forwarded`][ForwardedHeader] class of headers contains information from the client-facing side of proxy servers that is altered or lost when a proxy is involved in the path of the request.
 This information is passed on using one of these techniques:

-1. The [`Forwarded`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Forwarded) header is what GatewayCore uses by default.
+1. The [[`Forwarded`][ForwardedHeader]][ForwardedHeader] header is what GatewayCore uses by default.
 This is the standardized version of the header.
-1. The [`X-Forwarded-For`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-For), [`X-Forwarded-Host`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-Host), and [`X-Forwarded-Proto`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-Proto) headers which are considered the [de-facto standard](https://en.wikipedia.org/wiki/De_facto_standard) versions of the [`Forwarded`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Forwarded) header.
+1. The [`X-Forwarded-For`][XForwardedForHeader], [`X-Forwarded-Host`][XForwardedHostHeader], and [`X-Forwarded-Proto`][XForwardedProtoHeader] headers which are considered the [de-facto standard][DefactoWiki] versions of the [[`Forwarded`][ForwardedHeader]][ForwardedHeader] header.

-The information included in these headers typically consists of the IP address of the client, the IP address where the request came into the proxy server, the [`Host`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Host) request header field as received by the proxy, and the protocol used by the request (typically "http" or "https").
+The information included in these headers typically consists of the IP address of the client, the IP address where the request came into the proxy server, the [`Host`][HostHeader] request header field as received by the proxy, and the protocol used by the request (typically "http" or "https").

 > IP V6 addresses are quoted and enclosed in square brackets.

-GatewayCore uses the `Forwarded` header by default and replaces all inbound `X-Forwarded-*` headers.
+GatewayCore uses the [`Forwarded`][ForwardedHeader] header by default and replaces all inbound `X-Forwarded-*` headers.
 You can enable `useXForwarded` to reverse this behavior and prefer `X-Forwarded-*` headers instead:

 ```json
 "routes": {